 NRF advocates for balanced labor laws

-NRF chairs the lobbying committee of the Coalition for a Democratic Workplace, which was formed to oppose anti-business labor laws, regulations and rulings that threaten job creation and economic growth.
+NRF chairs the lobbying committee of the Coalition for a Democratic Workplace, which was formed to oppose anti-business and anti-worker labor laws, regulations and rulings that threaten job creation and economic growth.
 NRF supports workplace rules that promote workplace flexibility and economic growth, while opposing onerous policies that intrude on business operations, undermine employees’ privacy rights, and lead to unnecessary costs for retailers.
-NRF has worked with the White House and Congress and in the courts to oppose the joint employer, ambush election and micro-union measures.
+NRF has worked with the White House and Congress and in the courts to oppose the joint employer, ambush election and micro-union measures, among others.

-NRF backed a federal lawsuit to block the NLRB’s 2011 micro-union ruling, which allowed unions to be formed in a single store of a retail chain or a single department of a store, but it was nonetheless upheld in court.
-While the ruling has now been overturned by the NLRB, NRF supports two bills – the Representation Fairness Restoration Act and the Workforce Democracy and Fairness Act – that would block micro-unions on a permanent basis.
-Each has been introduced every congressional session since 2011 but has yet to be passed.
+NRF backed a federal lawsuit to block the NLRB’s 2011 micro-union ruling, which allowed bargaining units to be formed in a single store of a retail chain or a single department of a store, but it was nonetheless upheld in court.

 NRF also went to court to block ambush election regulations adopted by the NLRB in 2014, which allow a union organizing election to be held in as little as two weeks after it is requested rather than the previous average of five weeks.
-That, too, was upheld by a federal judge but could now be reversed, either by the board or by two bills, the Workforce Democracy and Fairness Act mentioned above and the Employee Privacy Protection Act first introduced in 2014.
+That, too, was upheld by a federal judge but could now be reversed by the board